ryssbowh/craft-themes/DEVELOPERS.md

 ### Defining new blocks

-New block classes must extends the `Block` class.
+New block classes must implements `BlockInterface`.
 You can override the `getOptionsModel` method to define more options, this method must return an instance that implements `BlockOptionsInterface`.

 To hook in the backend Vue system, register a js file with a bundle :
 ```